 The Robotics Colloquium features talks by invited and local researchers on all aspects of robotics, including control, perception, machine learning, mechanical design, and interaction.
-The colloquium is held Fridays between 1:30-2:30pm.
+The colloquium is held Fridays between 1:30-2:30pm (CSE2 G04 - Jeff & Mackenzie Bezos seminar Room - details will be sent over the mailing list).
 Special seminars outside this schedule are indicated below.
-Refreshments are served.
+Previously recorded talks are available on YouTube.

-If you would like to give a talk in upcoming Robotics Colloquia, please contact Maya Cakmak.
+If you would like to give a talk in upcoming Robotics Colloquia, please contact Jerry Savage (firstname.lastname@example.org).
 If you would like to get regular email announcements and reminders about the robotics colloquium speakers, please sign up for the Robotics@UW mailing list.

 you can read more about UW + Amazon Science hub on their website https://www.sciencehub.uw.edu.

 Autumn 2023 Organizers: Jerry Savage, Abhishek Gupta, Maya Cakmak, Josh Smith

 Biography: Ani Kembhavi leads the Perceptual Reasoning and Interaction Research (PRIOR) group at AI2.
 He is also an Affiliate Associate Professor in the Department of Computer Science & Engineering at the University of Washington.
 He is interested in research problems at the intersection of vision, language and embodiment.
 He graduated from the University of Maryland with a PhD in 2010, under the supervision of Prof. Larry Davis.
 Prior to joining AI2 he worked at Microsoft's Bing, building large scale machine learning systems in the Image and Video Relevance team.